Meet William James Sidis, Smartest Man to Ever Live

 chess prodigies Polgár sisters

 Hungarian chess teacher and educational psychologist Laszlo poses with two of his daughters Judit (center) and Sofia (right) who he decided he would "raise" to become geniuses.
 Today all three Polgár sisters are chess prodigies, and Judit is the best female chess player of all time.
 (Susan Polgár is not pictured.)
+PETER KOHALMI/AFP via Getty Images

 Although the media these days doesn't seem to track child geniuses the way it did with William in the early part of the 20th century — there are exceptions, like the three Polgár sisters, Hungarian chess prodigies — a fascination with the extremely smart, extremely talented and extremely young remains.
 That's one reason there is a National Association for Gifted Children.

-(The definition of gifted varies; the most frequently cited aspects of giftedness, according to the State of the States in Gifted Education report, are "advanced intellectual ability, creativity or creative thinking, and specific academic ability."
+(The definition of gifted varies.
+The most frequently cited aspects of giftedness, according to the State of the States in Gifted Education report, are "advanced intellectual ability, creativity or creative thinking, and specific academic ability."
 The word "gifted" itself is being reevaluated, too, as it may suggest a trait that is "given" rather than earned.)

 Advertisement